 “On the riverside” has been exhibited at Stour Space in East London, from the 28th June to the 30th June, for the “LFA - London Festival of Architecture 2019”.

-It has been extended unitl the 10thof July, due to the high demand of visitors and has got different positive reviews - as analog magazine and Urbanautica - as well in a few promoting event platforms, as Eventbrite and Artrabbit.
+The exhibition has been extended unitl the 10thof July, due to the high demand of visitors and has got different positive feedback and reviews, as well featured in a few promoting event platforms.

 H8:00-17:00 / Mon-Fr